Mxoveni01/Exercise1/ReadMe.md

 - Anagrams are words or phrases that can be rearranged to make an entirely different word or phrase

 - Write a function `are_anagrams(str1, str2)` that checks if given strings are anagrams.

+# Important

+To get your results run the command `bash .scripts/test_script.bash`